jina-ai/thinkgpt/README.md

 # ThinkGPT 🧠🤖
 ThinkGPT is a Python library aimed at implementing Chain of Thoughts for Large Language Models (LLMs), prompting the model to think, reason, and to create generative agents.
 The library aims to help with the following:
-* solve limited context with long memory
+* solve limited context with long memory and compressed knowledge
 * enhance LLMs' one-shot reasoning with higher order reasoning primitives
 * add intelligent decisions to your code base